UK Electronic Travel Scheme: Timings Confirmed

 Affected individuals need to download the official ETA app and follow the required steps.
 It can also be applied for via the Government website and helpers/representatives can assist those who need it.

-They will need to provide their valid national passport details, a photo of themselves, provide some basic personal and contact information and answer questions on suitability and criminal history.
+They will need to provide their valid national passport details, a photo of themselves, some basic personal and contact information and answer questions on suitability and criminal history.

 The ETA application will cost £10 and decisions should be provided within 3 working days.
 Once approved, the ETA will be linked digitally to the applicant’s passport.
 It will be valid for 2 years, or until the expiry date of the passport (if shorter).
 Dual passport holders will need each passport to have a separate ETA linked to it.
 Each individual traveller will need to have their ETA before travelling to the UK, including children.